 How To Master The Monochromatic Outfit?

 - Play with texture or pattern.
-If your monochrome colors are feeling boring, mix up the textures or patterns in your outfit.
-Try adding stripes, spots, or textures like velvet and silk to your monotone outfit to add some depth and dimension.
+Mix up the textures or patterns in your outfit if your monochrome colors feel boring.
+Add depth and dimension by mixing stripes, spots, or textures like velvet and silk into your monotone outfit.

 - Don’t be afraid of color.
-If you’re not comfortable in monochrome yet, try introducing color into your monotone look by way of monochromatic accessories.
+If you’re not comfortable in monochrome yet, try introducing color into your monotone look through monochromatic accessories.

 - Layer it up.
 Add depth to your monochromatic outfit by layering your pieces.
-Try adding a monochromatic blazer to match a dress, or wear monochrome pants with a shirt under a coordinating outerwear piece.
+Add a monochromatic blazer to match a dress, or wear monochrome pants with a shirt under a coordinating outerwear piece.